ncatlab/nlab-content/pages/1/1/1/0/20111/content.md

 Of course, the expansions (eq:GenericExampleOfBrauerInduction) are not unique.
 But one may find [[functor|functorial]] choices that satisfy good extra properties, see below _[Snaith's explicit Brauer induction](#SnaithExpansion)_ and _[Symond's explicit Brauer induction](#SymondExplicitBrauerInduction)_.

-Brauer's induction theorem may be thought of as a sharpened version of [[Artin's induction theorem]] saying that every character of $G$ is a *rational* linear combination of characters of representations induced from cyclic subgroups of $G$.
+We may also restrict the collection of subgroups needed.
+For example, in the representation ring of a finite group $G$, every element is a difference of elements induced from representations of "elementary" subgroups of $G$, where an elementary subgroup is a group of order $p^n$ times a cyclic group whose order is relatively prime to $p$.
+This result is a partner to the [[Artin induction theorem]] saying that every element of the representation ring of $G$ is a _rational_ linear combination of elements induced from _cyclic_ subgroups of $G$.
+(For both cyclic and elementary groups, every representation is a direct sum of 1-dimensional representations.)

 <br/>